 - Puree the vegetables using an immersion blender or working in batches with a blender.
 (Hopefully you have an immersion blender.
 It's such a lifesaver in times like these.)
 Add more chicken stock to reach the consistency you want.

-- Let the sauce simmer over medium-low heat for about 10-15 minutes.
-Taste and add more salt, pepper, or vinegar as you see fit.
+- Let the sauce simmer over medium-low heat for about 5 minutes.

 - Transfer to freezer safe containers and freeze.
 Or use it right away.
 It'll keep in the fridge for about a week.